elunna/nerfhack-changelog/README.md

 * Monsters can wear most rings and amulets.
 * Your pets can also wear the same items, but you need to #loot them and manually give them the gear you want them to equip.
 * The range of usable items has been expanded upon, notably:
+  * All resistance rings
+  * rings of teleportation and teleport control
   * amulets and boots of flying
   * stomping boots
   * amulets versus poison